-If you’re a vegetarian (or vegan) and you like to travel, then you are probably one of the number of people who suffer – almost everywhere – with the lack of recognition of your dietary choices.
+If you’re a vegetarian (or vegan) and you like to travel, then you are probably one of the number of people who suffer—almost everywhere—with the lack of awareness, recognition and respect for your dietary choices.

-Although cruelty-free and healthy eating movement is picking momentum globally, but let’s face it that the world is still a bit far from being a haven for veggie lovers.
-Unless you want to restrict your adventurous desires, sooner or later you will be thrown into a situation that’s as awkward as awkwardness itself, and as uncomfortable as, well…famished.
+Although cruelty-free and healthy eating movement is picking momentum globally, let’s face it that the world is still far from being a cinch for veggie lovers.
+Unless you want to restrict your adventurous desires, sooner or later you will be thrown into a situation that’s as awkward as awkwardness itself, and as uncomfortable as, well…being famished.

-Below are a couple of travel stories where I wish I had VeggoAgogo coming to my rescue!
+Below are a couple of travel stories where, looking back, I wish I had VeggoAgogo coming to my rescue!